-- Encouraging self-esteem and self-assertiveness, through the curriculum as well as our relationships, whilst not condoning aggression or bullying (including cyber bullying). - Promoting a caring, safe and positive environment within the school and providing children with good lines of communication with trusted adults, supportive friends and an ethos of protection. - Responding sympathetically to any requests for time out to deal with distress and anxiety. - offering details of helplines, counselling or other avenues of external support. - liaising and working together with all other settings, support services and those agencies involved in the safeguarding of children. - notifying Childrens' Social Care as soon as there is a significant concern. - ensuring appropriate information is shared confidentially at key transition points in a child's journey to ensure continues support (incl. school medical records). - By noting concerns through our CPOMS system which are used to build up a clearer picture of any difficulty that a child might be experiencing.
+- Encouraging self-esteem and self-assertiveness, through the curriculum as well as our relationships, whilst not condoning aggression or bullying (including cyber bullying). - Promoting a caring, safe and positive environment within the school and providing children with good lines of communication with trusted adults, supportive friends and an ethos of protection. - Responding sympathetically to any requests for time out to deal with distress and anxiety. - Offering details of helplines, counselling or other avenues of external support. - Liaising and working together with all other settings, support services and those agencies involved in the safeguarding of children. - Notifying Children's Social Care as soon as there is a significant concern.